-Ace Tax an Realty would like to remind you that you can claim a credit for certain energy efficient improvements made to your principal residence in 2011 or 2012.
-A limit of $500 applies, and only $200 can be used for exterior windows.
+Ace Tax and Realty would like to remind you that you can claim a credit for certain energy efficient improvements made to your principal residence in 2018.
+A limit of $1500 applies, and only $500 can be used for exterior windows.

 RESIDENTIAL ENERGY EFFICIENT PROPERTY CREDIT

-For eligible property placed in service during 2011 or 2012 you can claim a credit of 30% of the cost of certain energy efficient property.
+For eligible property placed in service during 2018 You can claim a credit of 30% of the cost of certain energy efficient property.

 ALTERNATE MOTOR VEHICLE CREDIT